-For people with Ebola, treatment involves providing relief of Ebola symptoms while the body fights the infection.
-This type of treatment is known as supportive care.
-Ebola treatment can involve the use of intravenous fluids, antibiotics, and oxygen.
+For people with Ebola, treatment involves providing relief of symptoms while the body fights the infection.
+This is known as supportive care.
+Intravenous fluids, antibiotics, and oxygen are usually employed.
 Treatment may also include the use of medications to control fever, help the blood clot, and maintain blood pressure.
-Even with such supportive care, death occurs in 50 to 90 percent of people with Ebola.
+Even with such supportive care, death occurs in 50 to 90 percent of cases.

-There are currently no proven Ebola treatment options that can kill the Ebola virus.
-Ebola treatment focuses on providing relief of Ebola symptoms as the body fights the virus.
+There are currently no proven treatment options that can kill the Ebola virus.
+Thus, treatment focuses on providing relief of symptoms as the body fights the virus.
 This is called supportive care.

 - Intravenous (IV) fluids to maintain fluids and electrolytes (sodium, potassium, and chloride)

 - Oxygen and devices that help with breathing